 BoJack Horseman is a Netflix original series, an animated comedy about a washed up 90s sitcom star who’s trying to figure out his life and career without drowning in self-loathing and existential despair.
 It won the 2016 Critics Choice award for best animated series.
 The theme song for the show was created by Patrick Carney, who is one half of The Black Keys, and his uncle, Ralph Carney, a multi-instrumentalist who has worked artists like Tom Waits, St Vincent, The B-52s, Galaxie 500, and others.
 But the track wasn’t written for the show, originally; it was just something that Patrick and Ralph made without knowing what it was for.
 In this episode, the two break down how the song was created, and how it went from their long-distance collaboration to become a TV theme song.

-You can buy the full version of the BoJack Horseman Main Title Theme on iTunes.
+You can buy or stream the full version of the BoJack Horseman Main Title Theme here.

 BoJack Horseman – Main Titles